Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 Let's keep learning!

 ## 🧑‍💻 Test yourself
-1. 📕 Describe four function visibility keywords and how do they affect the code.
+1. 📕 Describe four function visibility keywords and how they affect the code.
 2. 📕 What's the difference between `view` and `pure`?
 3. 📕 In which case a pure function will cost gas?
 4. 📕 What's a variable scope?
 5. 🧑‍💻 Write a contract that contains 3 functions:
     - a view function that can be accessed only by the current contract
     - a pure function that's not accessible within the current contract
-    - a view function that can be accessed from children contracts
+    - a view function that can be accessed from children's contracts

 [Back to top](#top)